farukulutas/CS342/README.md

 # CS342 - Operating Systems
-This repository contains all the assignments and projects completed during the course.
-The homework assignments introduce and solidify foundational concepts.
-The projects demonstrate practical application of these concepts through the development of functional programs.
+This repository contains all the assignments, projects, and examination materials completed during the "Operating Systems (CS342)" course at Bilkent University.

 ## Homework